fasaint/DataEngineer_Salary_Skills_Analysis/README.md

 - **Visual Studio Code** – as the development environment for writing and testing queries.
 - **Git & GitHub** – for version control, collaboration, and hosting the project repository.
 # The Analysis
 Each query for this project aimed at investigating specific aspects of the data engineering job market.
-Here's how i approached the first two questions
+Here's how i approached each question:

 ### 1. Top paying Data Engineering jobs
 To identify the top-paying data engineering roles, I queried job postings with non-null salaries, focusing on “Data Engineer” positions available globally.
 The query retrieves the job ID, title, company, location, schedule type, salary, and posting date, ordered by highest salary